PandasThumb/pandasthumb.github.io/_posts/2017/2017-12-16-forbidden-words.md

 "CDC bases its recommendations on science in consideration with community standards and wishes," huh?
 That phrase certainly gives wordiness a bad name.
 It also suggests that science may be twisted if it does not conform to "community standards and wishes."
 Or is that the point?

-CDC staff, upon hearing of the ban were reportedly "incredulous."
+CDC staff, upon hearing of the ban, were reportedly "incredulous."
 My inner, catty self wonders whether I need to define incredulous for Trump administration staffers.

 As I write, there are over 4000 comments on this article.
 I read only a relative few, none were supportive, and some were, well, incredulous.